Relintai/pandemonium_engine_docs/03_usage/03_3d/06_reflection_probes.md

 # Reflection probes

 ## Introduction

-As stated in the `doc_spatial_material`, objects can show reflected or diffuse light.
+As stated in the [spatial material docs](04_spatial_material.md), objects can show reflected or diffuse light.
 Reflection probes are used as a source of reflected and ambient light for objects inside their area of influence.

 A probe of this type captures the surroundings (as a sort of 360 degrees image), and stores versions